smartheim/ui-maintenance/README.md

 html layout that need to be conformed to.

 The advantage of SPAs are that the shell of the application stays, so there is no flickering while changing to another subpage.
-This is also realised in this version as a progressive enhancement.
-Have a look at `js/bundles/app/index.js` where you find the @oom/page-loader library to be loaded and setup to intercept clicks and perform page changes via only replacing parts of the current shown page.
+This is realised in this project as a progressive enhancement, by adding the custom component `<nav-ajax-page-load></nav-ajax-page-load>` to the page.
+Clicks are intercepted and only parts of the current shown page are replaced.

 ### Static pages